jofmar00/ILI9341_XPT2046_Drivers/README.md

 - **`LCD_TouchScreen_tes.c`**:
     This module illustrates how to interact with the touchscreen using the `LCD_TouchScreen.c` module.
 It includes examples of reading touch coordinates and processing user input.
 The demo also combines both touch and graphics functionality to create interactive drawing applications.

+---
+## Documentation
+For more information about this project, such as use cases or contribuiting info, refer to the official Spanish documentation listed on the repo.